 State law limits out-of-state travel for legislators retiring from the Legislature.
 A legislator choosing not to seek reelection may not be reimbursed for out-of-state travel after the August primary.
 A legislator defeated in the primary election may not be reimbursed for out-of-state travel after the August primary.
-A legislator defeated in the general election may not be reimbursed for out-of-state travel after the for out-of-state travel after the general election may not be reimbursed for out-of-state travel after the general election [s.
+A legislator defeated in the general election may not be reimbursed for out-of-state travel after the general election [s.
 13.123(3)(b)1(a)(b) Wisconsin Statutes].